𝐓𝐡𝐞 𝐂𝐫𝐞𝐚𝐭𝐢𝐨𝐧 𝐢𝐧 𝐏𝐚𝐢𝐫𝐬 𝐐𝐮𝐫𝐚𝐧 (𝟓𝟏:𝟒𝟗)

 The word “azwaj” in the verse is the plural form of “zawj” and means “pairs, partners”.
 That is why husband & wife are defined as zawj-zawja.
 As it is seen, this word defines the opposites among similar things and being partners.
 Three examples are given about “the creation in pairs” mentioned in the verse:

-1st Example: Pairs that grow from soil.
+1st Example: Pairs that grow from the soil.
 The first thing that comes to mind in this category is femininity and masculinity in plants.
-We will not mention about it now as we have discussed in an another work.
+We will not mention it now as we have discussed in another work.

 2nd Example: Pairs that are created from their own selves.
 The first thing that comes to mind in this category is the creation of humans as males and females.

-3rd Example: Pairs that are created from things that we do not know.
-So, what is meant with the expression “pairs that are created from things that we do not know”?
+3rd Example: Pairs are created from things that we do not know.
+So, what is meant by the expression “pairs that are created from things that we do not know”?

 The people who lived during the revelation of the Qur’an were not aware of the most of the creation in pairs in the universe.
 While femininity and masculinity is the equivalence of the concept of pair, the expression of the verse “other things of which they have no knowledge” has a wider meaning.

 Thus, at the present time, we see one of the meanings that the verse indicates.
-As researches conducted on the structure of the atom has developed, it has become clear that the existent particles are not limited only to protons, neutrons and electrons and the atom has a more complex, delicate and perfect nature than we think.
-Creation in pairs is also valid for the smallest particles of atom.
+As research conducted on the structure of the atom has developed, it has become clear that the existent particles are not limited only to protons, neutrons, and electrons and the atom has a more complex, delicate, and perfect nature than we think.
+Creation in pairs is also valid for the smallest particles of an atom.
 A proton has its pair; anti-proton, an electron is coupled with a positron, and a neutron possesses an anti-neutron.